 Do NOT edit your header.php file

-When you add Schema markup to WordPress without a plugin, add it only to relevant pages (not site-wide).
-That’s why I don’t recommend you edit the header.php file as other similar guides suggest.
+When you add Schema markup in WordPress, add it only to relevant pages (not site-wide).
+That’s why I don’t recommend you edit the header.php file as many other similar guides suggest.

 If you add Schema to the header.php file, you will place the same markup on all pages of the website – this is incorrect.

-It is technically possible to add rules to the header.php file so that markup appears on the necessary page, for example using the is_page()
+It is technically possible to add rules to the header.php file so that markup appears on the necessary page, for example, using the is_page() WordPress function.

 However, this work requires coding skills and basic knowledge of PHP and WordPress development.
-If you make even a small mistake, it could break your website’s header.
+If you make even a small error, it could break your website’s header.

 Use Custom HTML block